Lowrie's slam helps A's rally from 4 down, beat Tigers 9-8 (Sep 19, 2017) | FOX Sports

 Lowrie’s slam helps A’s rally from 4 down, beat Tigers 9-8 (Sep 19, 2017)

+”I’ve faced Alex before, and I know he’s got a good cutter,” Lowrie said.

-DETROIT (AP) Jed Lowrie hit a go-ahead grand slam against Alex Wilson, and the Oakland Athletics overcame a four-run deficit to beat the Detroit Tigers 9-8 Tuesday night.
+Lowrie hit a go-ahead grand slam in the eighth inning, and the Oakland Athletics overcame a four-run deficit to beat the Detroit Tigers 9-8 Tuesday night.

+”I was able to get on top of it,” Lowrie said. ”We ground out a lot of at bats to get back in it, and it ends up as a fun night of baseball.”

+The start of the game was delayed 15 minutes after afternoon rain, and the nine innings stretched on for 3 hours, 58 minutes.

 Detroit trailed 3-0 in the third inning, then took an 8-4 lead into the seventh, when Ryon Healy hit a bases-loaded grounder to shortstop Jose Iglesias, who bobbled the ball for an error as Lowrie scored.